Get a quote on Business Insurance

 Do I need business insurance for my LLC?

-Running your business as an LLC protects your personal assets in many situations, but that doesn’t mean that your business’s assets are safe if you are sued.
+Running your business as an LLC protects your personal property in many situations, but that doesn’t mean that your business assets are safe if you are sued.
 Your business may need to spend significant amounts of resources or even liquidate some assets to pay for a major claim or settlement.
 Even if a lawsuit ends in your favor, legal proceedings can be costly and could also negatively affect your reputation.
-Business insurance can protect you in these situations, providing funds to help your business respond to adverse situations.
+Business insurance can protect your business from claims in these situations, providing funds to help your business respond to adverse situations.

 Like other companies, insurance policies for an LLC will cover the company and its employees and managers.
 Members of the LLC are also covered.
 Except for a few specific types of insurance, such as workers’ compensation, business insurance is typically optional for LLCs.
 However, it’s a good idea to protect your company against the perils that could arise while doing business.
 In many industries and business contracts, liability coverage may be expected, and clients will often require you to have sufficient insurance before working with you.

 What are the most important types of business insurance for LLCs?